Posted - October 26, 2015

 In this moment of weakness, the equally mind-addled Superman makes an offer.

-A simple 'yes' would have put Batman in Alexander Luthor's team, I really llke the reason why Bruce turns down the offer.
+A simple 'yes' would have put Batman in Alexander Luthor's team, I really like the reason why Bruce turns down the offer.

 Yes, Mr. Wayne, Richard Grayson does deserve this level of loyalty (and love) from you.
 He really does.
 Well played, Batman.

 The next crack in Alexander Luthor's plans comes about from an event in Day of Vengeance.
-When the Rock of Eternity was destroyed in that story I was like: Shit!
-I hate it!
-I really hated the death of the old wizard Shazam and destruction of the Rock.
-I wanted to kick the Spectre's ass so badly.
+When the Rock of Eternity was destroyed.
+That story hit me hard because it looked to me like the end of the Shazam mythos.
+I wanted the Spectre to pay a price for that destruction.
 But something happened from that terrible event.
 From the destruction of the Rock of Eternity a seed of Alexander Luthor's destruction will be born.
 The late Ted Kord's Blue Beetle Scarab, housed in the Rock would rain down on the earth together with the other debris.
 Said Scarab to be found by Jaime.